-Note that not all full-face helmets need to have the downhill certification, and some helmets can meet the downhill certification without being a full-face!
-For example, the Bell Super 3R is a full-face helmet but does not have the downhill certification, while the Giro Tyrant is a half-shell helmet with downhill certification!
+Note that not all full-face helmets need to have the downhill certification.
+And some helmets can meet the downhill certification without being a full-face!
+For example, the Bell Super 3R is a full-face helmet but does not have the downhill certification.
+While the Giro Tyrant is a half-shell helmet with downhill certification!

 2. More Coverage

 Full-face helmets have a chin bar as well as additional protection around the rear of the helmet and above the ears.
-The chin bar prevents damage occurring to your face if you happen to go for a face slide or land face-first into rocks or the trail.
+The chin bar prevents damage occurring to your face if you go for a face slide or land face-first into rocks or the trail.

 There are so many stories out there of riders wishing they had worn a full face to prevent the damage to their face.
 But also there are also stories of people thankful they were wearing a full face when they face planted off the bike!